sagarKulthe005/my-workplace/README.md

 ### Weather-Api
 This is node base service which uses express as well as http module.
-This api provides two services to outside world as listed below<br />
+This api provides two services to outside world as listed below,<br />
-1. Current weather details.<br />
+1) Current weather details.<br />
-2. 5 days/3 hour forecast details.<br />
+2) 5 days/3 hour forecast details.<br />
 This service consumes a third party weather service (http://openweathermap.org/api) to get data from it as per city name provided.

 ## Getting Started